makersacademy/CV/README.md

 I attend film club meet-ups when I can and enjoy going to fun events such as secret showings and outdoor cinemas.

 **Hiking**
 Ever seen a developer in hiking boots and short shorts?
-Find me up a fell on Sunday mornings and you can find out why 95% of passersby bleach their eyes out.
+Find me up a fell on Sunday mornings and you can find out why 95% of passersby experience nausea.